 '''

+46

+let vc = seque.destinationViewController

+DetailViewController

+as!

+47

+vc.detailItem = selectedBook

+vc.delegate = self

+48

+49

+}

+50

-else if segue.identifier == "addBookSegue" {
+else if seque.identifier == "addBookSeque" {

+51

+52

-let vc = segue.destination as!
+let vc = seque.destinationViewController as!

 AddBookViewController

+53

 vc.delegate = self

+54

+55

 }

-66

-67 }

 '''

-■ Note Something new in Swift is on line 48: "// MARK: - Segues". // MARK: is called a landmark.
-It is replacement of the #pragma mark, which is used in Objective-C. Landmarks help break up the code in the jump bar and enable you to quickly get to sections of code indicated by the landmark.
-When you type something following // MARK:, Xcode places the landmark in the jump bar's drop-down, as shown in Figure 14-3.
-If you just type // MARK: -, Xcode adds a line separator in the jump bar's drop-down.
-Swift also supports // TODO: and // FIXME: landmarks to annotate your code and list them in the jump bar.
+Note Something new in Swift is on line 40: "// MARK: - Segues". // MARK: is called a landmark.
+It is replacement of the pragma mark, which is used in Objective-C. Landmarks help break up the code in the jump bar and enable you to quickly get to sections of code indicated by the landmark.
+When you type something following // MARK:, Xcode places the landmark in the jump bar's drop-down, as shown in Figure 14-4.
+If you just type // MARK: -, Xcode adds a line separator in the jump bar drop-down.
+Swift also supports // TODO: and // FIXME: landmarks to annotate your code and lists them in the jump bar.